Latest Blog

 The symptom of degenerative disc disease is a sharp or constant pain in the back and neck.
 Common signs include pain that is in your lower back, buttocks, or upper thighs.
 Pain also comes and goes.
 It can be nagging or severe and can last from a few days to a few months.
 The pain feels worse when you sit, bend, lift or twist but gets better when you move and walk.
 In some cases, this disease can lead to numbness and tingling in your arms and legs.
 It can also cause your leg muscles to become weak.

 For Degenerative Disc Disease, the goal of physical therapy is to ease pain and stop more damage.
 Treatment plan will include manual therapy and exercises to improve movement in stiff joints and tight muscles that may be contributing to your symptoms.
 Specific stretching and strengthening exercises to improve movement in the joints and muscles of your spine, arms, and legs will be prescribed.
 As treatment progresses, functional training and lifestyle modifications will be taught to help relieve your pain and help you manage your condition on your own.
-If in doubt, seek professional advice.
+If in doubt, please seek professional advice.

 Check out our popular articles: Diastasis Recti, Tight Back Muscles, Irritable Bowel Syndrome (IBS), Temporomandibular Joint (TMJ) Dysfunction, Tennis Elbow, Wrist Tendon Injury, Sciatica, Whiplash, Hernia, Herniated Disc (Slipped Disc).